ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 Financial institutes store personally identifiable information of their customers, such as full name, date of birth, social security numbers, national identification numbers, home address, email addresses, phone numbers, etc. They also sometimes store customer income and credit data such as employment status, employer details, salary information, other income sources, credit score, defaults and bankruptcies, etc. Not only that, they also have records of customer in-store & online purchase history, withdrawals, deposits, investment activities and related transactional and behavioral patterns.

-In the past, regulatory requirements for financial institutes mandated that data be stored in highly secured on-premise data centres.
+In the past, regulatory requirements for the financial institutes mandated that data be stored in highly secured on-premises data centres.
 However, with the growing adoption of cloud services, the financial services sector is increasingly moving towards adapting the public cloud.
-Key benefits driving this shift include agility, scalability, cost optimization, accelerated innovation, geographic availability, and enhanced resilience.
-Some of the potential drawbacks and challenges, particularly given the sensitive nature of the financial data are security concerns, compliance and regulatory challenges, loss of control, downtime, data privacy risks, vendor lock-in and skills gap.

 ![PROS_AND_CONS_OF_CLOUD]({{ site.github.url }}/smendis-scottlogic/assets/pros-n-cons.png)

 Let’s elaborate more on few key concerns in moving financial data to the public cloud.
 Despite the robust security measures cloud providers offer, financial data is highly sensitive, and breaches can be devastating.
 Public cloud environments are multi-tenant, meaning data from multiple organizations shares the same infrastructure.
 While cloud providers enforce strict isolation, the risk of data leakage still exists.
 The cloud provider’s employees may have access to critical data, posing potential insider threats.
 When it comes to regulatory challenges, regulations in some regions require that sensitive financial data must be stored within national borders.
-Cloud providers may not offer appropriate data centre locations, or ensure compliance with data residency laws can be complex.
-Auditing and proving compliance in cloud environments can be more challenging, especially with limited visibility into the provider’s operations.
+Cloud providers may not offer appropriate data centre locations, hence complying to data residency laws could get difficult.
+Auditing in cloud environments can be more challenging, especially with limited visibility into the provider’s operations.

 According to the Linux Foundation [announcement](https://www.linuxfoundation.org/press/finos-announces-open-standards-project-for-financial-services-common-cloud-controls) on July 27, 2023 Jim Adams, CTO and Head of Technology Infrastructure at Citi, the world’s fifth largest bank, stated